MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-enroll.md

 * Zero-touch enrollment
 * Samsung Knox Mobile Enrollment

-For next steps, including how to enroll devices with each provisioning method, see [Enroll Android Enterprise corporate-owned devices](android-dedicated-devices-fully-managed-enroll.md).
+For the next steps, including how to enroll devices with each provisioning method, see [Enroll Android Enterprise corporate-owned devices](android-dedicated-devices-fully-managed-enroll.md).